zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ---

-# Kilobot Modifications
+## Kilobot Modifications

 A standard Kilobot platform was used as a reference system and modified in several ways.

-## Morphology Variants

-Different support morphologies were tested:
+Different morphologies variants were tested:

 ![Kilobot Morphologies](media/IMG_20190726_204139_2.jpg)